 - Balance advisee’s class load where possible between MWF and TR.
 Discuss travel days and practice times, etc. with student athletes.

-- Use the Advisor Guide for Gen Ed to help students select courses when one is not specified in their degree plan (ie. General Biology is not a good option for a science gen ed credit for non Bio. majors)
+- Use the Gen. Ed.
+Guide to help students select courses when one is not specified in their degree plan (ie. General Biology is not a good option for a science gen ed credit for non Bio. majors)

 - Register the student for any mini-terms that are available at this time as well if he/she chooses to take mini-terms.
-If you have questions about the policies of mini-terms see the Advisor Guide for Gen Ed.
+If you have questions about the policies of mini-terms see the Gen. Ed.
+Guide.

 - Remind your advisees to pay attention to payment deadlines for the next semester and to check their email since Tigermail is our official means of communication.

-- NEW!
-Particularly during this time, ensure that your student has adequate access to internet and is keeping up with online work.
+- Particularly during this time, ensure that your student has adequate access to internet and is keeping up with any online work.

 - Please call the Office of Academic Success if you have questions - ext.
 2076 or email email@example.com.